-- " For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Provisional Rating Assessments at a1, three notches above the baa1 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a very low loss-given-failure, leading us to position its Provisional Rating Assessment at a2, two notches above the baa1 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading us to position its Provisional Rating Assessment at baa2, one notch below the baa1 Adjusted BCA. - " Helaba's silent participations (non-cumulative preferred securities), issued by Main Capital Funding Limited Partnership and Main Capital Funding II Limited Partnership, are rated Ba1(hyb), three notches below the bank's Adjusted BCA, reflective of the instruments' net loss triggers.
+- " For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss given failure, leading us to position their Provisional Rating Assessments at a1, three notches above the baa1 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a very low loss given failure, leading us to position its Provisional Rating Assessment at a2, two notches above the baa1 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading us to position its Provisional Rating Assessment at baa2, one notch below the baa1 Adjusted BCA. - " For Helaba's silent participations (non-cumulative preferred securities), issued by Main Capital Funding Limited Partnership and Main Capital Funding II Limited Partnership, our LGF analysis indicates a moderate loss given failure resulting in no rating uplift, since these instruments rank senior to subordinated debt, but junior to junior senior unsecured debt following the end of their grandfathering as regulatory capital effective 1 January 2022.
+The Ba1(hyb) ratings of these instruments, three notches below the Helaba's Adjusted BCA, also incorporate additional negative notching, reflecting the instruments' non-cumulative coupon skip mechanisms tied to the breach of a net loss trigger or regulatory interventions, as well as the instruments' principal write-down feature^Z.